Boulder Reservoir and Open Sky Loop

 Highs:

-This route has lots of nice variety.
-It is on a combination of trails, crushed gravel path, dirt roads and double track- none of which is technical and all the terrain is in pretty good shape.
+The route has lots of nice variety.
+It goes on a combination of trails, crushed gravel paths, dirt roads and double track- none of which is technical and all the terrain is in remarkably good shape.
+Expect to see horses, cows, sheep, goats and alpaca along the route.

 Lows:

-Do this ride if you are looking for a great beginner gravel route on a variety of gravel surfaces from dirt roads, trails, gravel paths and double track, all with the beauty of Boulder around you.
+Do this ride if you are looking for an extremely enjoyable and great beginner gravel route on a variety of gravel surfaces from dirt roads, trails, gravel paths and double track- all with the beauty of Boulder around you!

 Other Notes: